-Deforestation and the proposed damming of pristine rivers for hydroelectricity threatens the wildest and most biodiverse corner of tropical Central America.
+Deforestation and the ongoing damming of pristine rivers for hydroelectricity threatens the wildest and most biodiverse corner of tropical Central America.
 The Río Plátano Biosphere Reserve (RPBR), in Honduras’ remote Moskitia Region, faces non-Indian land invasions from all directions, many government sanctioned and supported by multinational corporations.
 These incursions directly threaten the economic and environmental sustainability of indigenous communities throughout the region.

 Río Plátano Biosphere Reserve: Paradise in Peril

 Illegally logging the vast and once-impenetrable ancient forests, poaching endangered wildlife and fish, and slashing and burning jungle to create pastures, the new arrivals are forcing Pech and Miskitu inhabitants off their ancestral lands.
 The government of Honduras, elected under international condemnation after the 2009 coup d’état, stands by while trafficking in hardwoods, wildlife, archaeological artifacts, and drugs generate income for their multinational clients as well as impoverished and desperate peasants.

 Multiple assertions are also made that the post-coup government of Pepe Lobo and their police and military apparatus, elected in a sham process supported by few countries in the world except for the Obama Administration, are working together with the traffickers, making any control impossible given present circumstances.

 The Biosphere Reserve